VinnyChase28/law-assistant-dashboard/outstatic/content/jobs/senior-front-end-engineer-next-js.md

 ### **Application Process:**

 Interested candidates should submit a resume and a cover letter detailing their experience with Next.js, Figma, and other relevant front-end technologies.
 Please include links to portfolios or previous projects that demonstrate your expertise in front-end development.
-Join CodeX and play a pivotal role in shaping the future of compliance automation by leveraging your expertise in Next.js and Figma to create outstanding user experiences.
+Join Law Assistant AI and play a pivotal role in shaping the future of compliance automation by leveraging your expertise in Next.js and Figma to create outstanding user experiences.
 We look forward to your application and the potential to welcome you to our team.